-Creating and maintaining a reef aquarium is fun & rewarding.
-Here’s our quick guide on how to maintain a reef tank:
+Create and maintain a reef tank.
+Here’s our quick guide on a successful reef aquarium:

 Calcium is the building block for coral skeletons.
 The skeletons are made of calcium carbonate, which is supplied through the water column.
 Levels should be at 420 ppm.
 Coral growth will be limited if levels are below 360 ppm.
 Calcification will not increase at higher calcium levels, but can cause calcium to precipitate.
 Calcium is best added as limewater aka kalkwasser.